itotm/horizon-os/README.md

 ![HorizonOS](./logo.png)

-A custom Fedora image based on Kinoite and built with Universal Blue template.
+A custom image based on Fedora Kinoite 43 and built with Universal Blue template.

+**WARNING:** not (yet) ready, builds are unstable and experimental.
+Use at your own risk.

 ## Features